rajatabcx/admin-panel-builder/README.md

 what is the rating and whats the review and who left that lowest rating, give me the user details list of all the products from high to low price in electronics category

+- Update the db connection string from camelCase to snake_case
+- Manage catalog fix
+- Create the description part of the schema